Azathioprine

 Azathioprine causes leukopenia (decreased number of white blood cells) and hence may make you more susceptible to infections.
 Consult your doctor if you develop any signs of infections such as fever, sore throat, breathlessness, jaundice, unexplained bleeding, or bruising.

-Azathioprine acts as an immunosuppressant, which helps in reducing inflammation and prevents joint stiffness, thereby provides relief from rheumatoid arthritis.
+Azathioprine acts as an immunosuppressant, which helps in reducing inflammation and preventing joint stiffness, thereby providing relief from rheumatoid arthritis.

 If you miss a dose of Azathioprine, take the missed dose as soon as you remember it.
 However, if it's almost time for the next dose, do not take a double dose to make up for a missed one.

-Diarrhoea might be a side-effect of Azathioprine.
+Diarrhoea might be a side effect of Azathioprine.
 Drink lots of fluids and eat food rich in fibre if you experience diarrhoea.
-If you find blood in stools (tarry stools) or if you experience excess diarrhoea consult your doctor.
+If you find blood in your stools (tarry stools) or experience excess diarrhoea, consult your doctor.
 Do not take anti-diarrheal medicine on your own.

-Azathioprine is a Category D pregnancy drug that is not recommended for pregnant women or given only when strictly guidance of the doctor as there is no clinical data available on use in pregnant women.
+Azathioprine is a Category D pregnancy drug that is not recommended for pregnant women or given only under the strict guidance of the doctor, as there is no clinical data available on use in pregnant women.

 If you miss a prescription dose, take it as soon as you recall and resume your regular routine.
 If you are near the next dose, skip the missing dose and resume your regular schedule.
 Do not take a double dose to make up for a forgotten dose.